MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/hardware.md

 ## FPGA

 FPGAs are powerful, reconfigurable hardware accelerators that support the growth of deep learning neural networks.
-FPGA accelerators have millions of programmable gates, hundreds of I/O pins, and trillions of multiply accumulate (MAC) operations per second (TOPS).
+FPGA accelerators have millions of programmable gates and hundreds of I/O pins, and can do trillions of multiply accumulate (MAC) operations per second (TOPS).
 There are many FPGA libraries optimized for vision workloads.
 Some of these libraries include preconfigured interfaces to connect to downstream cameras and devices.

 The usage of FGPAs in ML and IoT Edge workloads is still evolving.
 FPGAs tend to fall short in floating point operations, but manufacturers have made improvements in this area.